ruedagarcialaura/ResearchPaperITMS578/README.md

-# Comparative Study of International Cybersecurity and AI Policies
+# Policy vs. Practice: A Comparative Analysis of EU and US Responses to AI-Driven Cyber Incidents

 ## 1. Project Overview